lammps/lammps/doc/src/fix_rheo_thermal.rst

 """"""""""""

-This fix must be used with an atom style that includes temperature, heatflow, and conductivity such as atom_tyle rheo/thermal This fix must be used in conjuction with :doc:`fix rheo <fix_rheo>` with the *thermal* setting.
+This fix must be used with an atom style that includes temperature, heatflow, and conductivity such as atom_style rheo/thermal This fix must be used in conjunction with :doc:`fix rheo <fix_rheo>` with the *thermal* setting.
 The fix group must be set to all.
 Only one instance of fix rheo/pressure can be defined.